OVERVIEW STATEMENT ON CORPORATE GOVERNANCE

 ANNUAL GENERAL MEETING

-The Annual General Meeting is the main delivery channel for dialogue with all shareholders.
-They are encouraged and are given ample opportunities to enquire about the Groups’ activities and prospects as well as to communicate their expectations and concerns.
+The Annual General Meeting (AGM) is the main delivery channel for dialogue with all shareholders.
+They are encouraged and are given opportunities to enquire about the Groups’ activities and prospects as well as to communicate their expectations and concerns.

-The notices of Annual General Meeting are sent out to shareholders at least 21 days before the date of the meeting in accordance with the Company’s Articles of Association.
 Shareholders who are unable to attend are allowed to appoint proxies to attend and vote on their behalf.
 Shareholders can also contact the Company with their queries.

 Shareholders are encouraged to be aware of their rights with regards to the convening of general meetings, appointment of proxies, demand for poll voting and access to information.
-The details of the shareholder’s rights are available at www.protasco.com.my.
+The details of shareholder’s rights are available at www.protasco.com.my.

-In addition, the Company issues timely release of its financial results and other mandatory announcements and responds promptly to enquiries from investors, regulators, the public and financial analysts.
+In addition, the Company issues timely release of its financial results and other mandatory announcements, and responds promptly to enquiries from investors, regulators, the public and financial analysts.

 The Company has a dedicated website, www.protasco.com.my, designed to assist its stakeholders.
 The Company has subscribed to Bursa Malaysia website linking service so that the Company’s announcements made to Bursa Malaysia can be retrieved concurrently from both websites.

-Director, Investor Relations Department
+Investor Relations Contact:

 This statement is prepared in compliance with the Main Market Listing Requirements and it is to be read together with the Corporate Governance Report 2019 of the Company which is available in Protasco Berhad’s website, www.protasco.com.my.